PaulskPt/M5Stack_Cardputer_and_ext_RTC8563/README.md

 Preparations:

- Add your WiFi SSID, PASSWORD and PRIMARY NTP SERVER ADDRESS to file secret.h
+ Add your WiFi SSID, PASSWORD, TIMEZONE and PRIMARY NTP SERVER ADDRESS to file secret.h

 What this sketch does: